-The prison epistlesóEphesians, Philippians, Colossians, and Philemonóare so named because they were written by the apostle Paul during his incarceration in Rome.
-The exact date of Paulís imprisonment, as well as the exact dates he wrote each of the prison epistles, is unknown, but the two-year period he spent under house arrest in Rome has been narrowed down to the years AD 60–62.
-Paulís imprisonment in Rome is verified by the Book of Acts, where we find references to his being guarded by soldiers (Acts 28:16), being permitted to receive visitors (Acts 28:30) and having opportunities to share the gospel (Acts 28:31).
-His other two-year imprisonment, in Caesarea, afforded him no such luxuries.
-So it is generally accepted that Paulís Roman incarceration produced three great letters to the churches of Ephesus, Colosse, and Philippi, as well as a personal letter to his friend Philemon.
+The prison epistles—Ephesians, Philippians, Colossians, and Philemon—are so named because they were written by the apostle Paul during one of his incarcerations.
+It is generally accepted that Paul wrote the prison epistles during his first Roman imprisonment.
+The exact date he wrote each of the prison epistles is unknown, but the two-year period he spent under house arrest in Rome has been narrowed down to the years AD 60–62.
+Paul’s imprisonment in Rome is verified by the book of Acts, where we find references to his being guarded by soldiers (Acts 28:16), being permitted to receive visitors (Acts 28:30), and having opportunities to share the gospel (Acts 28:31).
+These details, along with Paul’s mention of being with “those who belong to Caesar’s household” (Philippians 4:22), support the view that Paul wrote the prison epistles from Rome.
+Paul’s Roman incarceration produced three great letters to the churches of Ephesus, Colossae, and Philippi, as well as a personal letter to his friend Philemon.

-The fourth prison letter was written to Paulís ďfriend and fellow laborer,Ē Philemon (Philemon 1:1) as a plea for forgiveness.
-Philemonís slave, Onesimus, had run away from Philemonís service to Rome, where he met the aging apostle and became a convert to Christ through him.
-Paul asks Philemon to receive him as a brother in Christ who is now ďprofitableĒ to both of them (Philemon 1:11).
-The theme of the Book of Philemon is forgiveness and the power of the gospel of Christ to undermine the evils of slavery by changing the hearts of both masters and slaves so that spiritual equality is achieved.
+The fourth prison letter was written to Paul’s “friend and fellow laborer,” Philemon (Philemon 1:1) as a plea for forgiveness.
+Philemon’s slave, Onesimus, had run away from Philemon’s service to Rome, where he met the aging apostle and became a convert to Christ through him.
+Paul asks Philemon to receive Onesimus back as a brother in Christ who is now “profitable” to both of them (Philemon 1:11).
+The theme of the book of Philemon is forgiveness and the power of the gospel of Christ to undermine the evils of slavery by changing the hearts of both masters and slaves so that spiritual equality is achieved.

-While the prison epistles reflect Paulís earthly position as a prisoner of Rome, he makes it clear that his captivity was first and foremost to Christ (Philemon 1:9; Ephesians 3:1; Colossians 4:18; Philippians 1:12–14).
-Paulís time in prison was for the purpose of the spreading of the gospel in the Gentile capital of Rome.
-The Lord Himself told Paul to "Take courage!
+While the prison epistles reflect Paul’s earthly position as a prisoner of Rome, he makes it clear that his captivity was first and foremost to Christ (Philemon 1:9; Ephesians 3:1; Colossians 4:18; Philippians 1:12–14).
+Paul’s time in prison was for the purpose of spreading the gospel in the Gentile capital of Rome.
+The Lord Himself told Paul to “take courage!
 As you have testified about me in Jerusalem, so you must also testify in Rome” (Acts 23:11).
-Paulís time in captivity was no less profitable to us today than it was to the first-century churches he loved so well.
+Paul’s time in captivity is no less profitable to us today than it was to the first-century churches he loved so well.